-Dorton said the plan is to move Hydra-Sports’ tooling and molds to its plant and begin production in late spring for the 2011 model year.
-The company had been producing boats on a “limited basis,” Dorton said.
+The sale was scheduled to close Jan.
+20 following a bankruptcy court's Jan.
+13 approval of all bids for the Genmar assets (see story on Page 16).
+Dorton says the plan is to move Hydra-Sports' tooling and molds to the plant and begin production in late spring for the 2011 model year.
+The company had been producing boats on a "limited basis," Dorton says.

-“While MasterCraft senior management will run the business, we will have separate design, sales, marketing and production teams,” he said.
-“We plan on bringing some of the Hydra-Sports staff on board with us as we move forward and the remainder of the positions will be filled with former MasterCraft employees from when we had the layoffs.
-We’ve rehired about half of our work force … I think it will be a happy story for MasterCraft employees.”
+Dorton says the company plans to bring in some Hydra-Sports staffers in the transition, and the acquisition will allow the hiring back of some laid-off employees.
+"While MasterCraft senior management will run the business, we will have separate design, sales, marketing and production teams," he says.
+"We plan on bringing some of the Hydra-Sports staff on board with us as we move forward, and the remainder of the positions will be filled with former MasterCraft employees from when we had the layoffs.
+We've rehired about half of our work force. ...
+I think it will be a happy story for MasterCraft employees."